whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Video Resource Toolbox.md

 ---

-### Video Resource Toolbox-YouTube
+#### Video Resource Toolbox-YouTube

 ![](https://citizenevidenceprod.azureedge.net/wp-content/uploads/2014/04/dataviewer-1.jpg)

 [Youttube Date Viewer](https://citizenevidence.org/2014/07/01/youtube-dataviewer) - The YouTube Data Viewer is a simple tool to extract hidden data from videos hosted on YouTube.
-It allows you to extract the following variables, which are most useful for tracking down original content: Exact Upload Time Useful to determine original video when confronted with several copies of...
+It allows you to extract the following variables, which are most useful for tracking down original content: Exact Upload Time Useful to determine original video when confronted with several copies of…

 2022-02-24T13:17:34.000Z